clink-app/beautiful-jekyll/_posts/2019-10-30-Paper-Prototype.md

 ![](/img/Paper_prototype_9.jpg)

 Here, our user deselects the music and art filters by unchecking them.
 This is only a temporary change, since the defaults are still set in their profile.
-Now, they will only see events related to tehir sports filter.
+Now, they will only see events related to their sports filter.
 The event list is refreshed to match these filters as soon as the filters section is minimized.

 ![](/img/Paper_prototype_10.jpg)

 ![](/img/Paper_prototype_11.jpg)

 They are then able to scroll through these events to find one that interests them, then select an event they want to know more about.

 ![](/img/Paper_prototype_12.jpg)

+Similarly, they can choose to add the event to their personal event list, or to go back to the previous page.

 ![](/img/Paper_prototype_13.jpg)

-Finally, the user can add this event to their personal event list.
+Once they decide to add it to their personal list, the page will show a confirmation, and they have the option of exploring their new event list.

 ![](/img/Paper_prototype_14.jpg)

+### Task 2

 Task 2, receiving personalized recommendations without searching manually, begins similarly to task one: on the home page.
 By design, this task requires much less work on the user's part.
 From the home page, they can select the 'Rec Me!' button to view their recommendations.

 ![](/img/Paper_prototype_1.jpg)

 Then, they can see a couple recommended events.
+The events are recommended based on the user's past interaction history with the app, including their favorite tags and ratings of past events.
 Selecting either takes the user to the same kind of detailed event page seen earlier.
 From there, the user can choose to go back and get new recommendations, or add the event to their personal list.

 ![](/img/Paper_prototype_15.jpg)

+The rest of the process is similar to adding event in the previous task

 ![](/img/Paper_prototype_16.jpg)
 ![](/img/Paper_prototype_14.jpg)